mroach/mroach.com/content/posts/2020/sun-ultra-24-reborn/index.md

 The board doesn't have a **Firewire** header, I don't have a Firewire controller card, and I don't have any Firewire devices.
 So that remains disconnected.

-The **front panel audio** cable looks standard but is too short for my board.
-I'll have to make an extension.
+The **front panel audio** cable is standard but was too short for my motherboard.
+I took wires from a breadboard kit to make an extension and it works perfectly.

 {{< inline_items >}}
   {{< figure src="images/fp-wires.jpg" alt="Front panel wires" caption="Disassembled front panel wires with donor female connector insulators from the breadboard wires." thumb="400" >}}

   {{< figure src="images/front-io.jpg" alt="Front" caption="Front I/O panel.
-LED, power switch, and USB ports work." thumb="400" >}}
+LED, power switch, audio jacks, and USB ports work." thumb="400" >}}
 {{< /inline_items >}}